-Are you thinking about signing up to surrogacy support services, or an agency overseas?
-Whether the support services are in Australia, or overseas, you should do your due diligence and make sure the service or agency meets your expectations and needs.
+Are you thinking about signing up to the Surrogacy Australia support service, or an agency overseas?
+You should do your due diligence and make sure the service or agency meets your expectations and needs.

 If you are new to surrogacy, you can read about how to find a surrogate in Australia, or how to become a surrogate yourself.
 You can also download the free Surrogacy Handbook which explains the processes and options.

 There is no harm in asking questions, especially if the service is able to produce a glossy website but is unwilling or unable to provide evidence of its success.
 If their response is to be defensive or refuse to provide clear answers to your questions, proceed with caution.